Logo

 Alexander Rutskoy was chosen by Boris Yeltsin to be his vice-presidential running mate in the 1991 Russian presidential election.

-Alexander Rutskoy's candidacy was chosen by Yeltsin on the very last day of the application.
+Alexander Rutskoy's candidacy was chosen by Yeltsin on the very last for candidates to submit their applications.

 In October 1991 Alexander Rutskoy went to Kyiv in order to negotiate the price of Russian natural gas exports to Ukraine, and through Ukrainian territory to Europe.